aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-data-operations/specify-attribute-value-length/_index.md

 A: Yes, explore the [free trial](https://releases.aspose.com/) to experience the capabilities firsthand.
 ### Q: How do I purchase a license for Aspose.GIS for .NET?
 A: Purchase your license [here](https://purchase.aspose.com/buy).
-### Q: Where can I access the official documentation for Aspose.GIS for .NET?
+### Q: Where can I access the documentation for Aspose.GIS for .NET?
-A: Refer to the [official documentation](https://reference.aspose.com/gis/net/) for comprehensive guidance.
+A: Refer to the [documentation](https://reference.aspose.com/gis/net/) for comprehensive guidance.